mcanouil/eggla/README.md

     Rscript \
       -e 'wd <- "/tmp/egg_analysis"' \
       -e 'library(eggla)' \
+      -e 'library(data.table)' \
       -e 'res <- try(run_eggla(
-        data = data.table::fread("/tmp/bmigrowth.csv"), # to be changed with the path of the file containing the data id_variable = "ID",
+        data = fread("/tmp/bmigrowth.csv"), # to be changed with the path of the file containing the data id_variable = "ID",
         age_days_variable = NULL, # computed based on "age_years_variable" if not provided.
 Only used for QC. age_years_variable = "age",